turn resolutions into results

 - Allocate resources such as time or finances accordingly

-- Focus on the next step, not the big goal
+- Focus on the next step, not the end goal

-Share your goals with loved ones, or find a community with similar goals to keep you accountable.
+Share your goals or aspirations with loved ones, or find a community with similar goals to keep you accountable.

-If we put it out there in the universe, we are more inclined to stick to our new year's resolutions to avoid disappointing ourselves and feeling ashamed if we didn't stick to it.
+When announcing our goals or resolutions, we are more inclined to stick to them to avoid disappointing ourselves and others and feeling ashamed if we don't.

-Focus on what you have achieved so far instead of what you still need to do.
+Celebrate every small victory or step forward towards reaching and maintaining resolutions.
+Focus on what you have achieved and the positive results instead of what you still need to do.

 Avoid situations (or people) that may derail your efforts or tempt you to give in.